Ibn Arabi: Islamic law

-Goldziher says, "The period between the sixth (hijri) and the seventh century seems also to have been the prime of the Ẓāhirite school in Andalusia."
+Goldziher says, "The period between the sixth (hijri) and the seventh century seems to have been the prime of the Ẓāhirite school in Andalusia."

-Ibn Arabi did delve into specific details at times and was known for his view that religiously binding consensus could only serve as a source of sacred law if it was the consensus of the first generation of Muslims who had witnessed revelation directly.
+Ibn Arabi did delve into specific details at times and was known for his view that religiously-binding ijma (consensus) could only serve as a source of sacred law if it was the consensus of the Companions of Muhammad (Sahabah).

-Ibn Arabi also expounded on Sufi allegories of the Sharia, building upon previous work by Al-Ghazali and al-Hakim al-Tirmidhi.
+Ibn Arabi also expounded on Sufi allegories of the Sharia, building on the work of al-Ghazali and al-Hakim al-Tirmidhi.